 A collection of my tiny but useful Emacs Lisp code.

-If you afraid of losing unsaved buffers.
-You can add the function below and call
+If you are afraid of losing unsaved buffers.
+You can add the function below and call it before

 (let ((killed-bufs 0)).

 I work with huge org files that involve many plain timestamps.
 It's easy to get previous/next days using prefix arguments e.g +2 or -4.
 But it's painful if you need to get the previous/next timestamp based on a certain date.